spadgos/sublime-jsdocs/README.md

      *             |
      */

-Finally, typing `@` inside a docblock will show a completion list for all tags supported by [JSDoc][2] or the [Google Closure Compiler][3].
+Finally, typing `@` inside a docblock will show a completion list for all tags supported by [JSDoc][jsdoc] or the [Google Closure Compiler][closure].
 Extra help is provided for each of these tags by prefilling the arguments each expects.
 Pressing `tab` will move the cursor to the next argument.

 Exhaustively, these tags are: